Ab-Cloud-dev/AWS-Projects/6. Containerized App Deployment with CICD on ECS/README.md

  In the Add Source Stage section:
 ```
  a.
 Select Github self-managed from the drop-down menu under Source Provider.
  b.
-Click on the connection column and select the connection named gitlab-connection
+Click on the connection column and select the connection named github-connection
  b.
 Enter the repository name as crypto-app.
  c.
 Specify the branch name as main.
  d.
 Leave the remaining options at their default settings and click on NEXT.